TkTech/lawu/_sources/examples/hello_world.rst.txt

 Generating Classes From Scratch - Hello World!
 ==============================================

 A simple example of the classic "Hello World!" program.
-The example will generate a ClassFile equivelent to this Java:
+This example will generate a ClassFile equivalent to this Java:

 .. code-block:: java